In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 Another difference between the two types of photos is the environment.

-The headshot photographer will shoot in a studio setting, but depending on the photographer they may step outside to get some fresh air or use natural lighting.
+The headshot photographer will shoot in a studio setting, but depending on the photographer, they may step outside to get some fresh air or use natural lighting.
 Portraits can be taken anywhere.

-This is because portraits don’t have to just show one person’s face-they could include several different subjects in a group shot.
+This is because portraits don’t have just to show one person’s face-they could include several different subjects in a group shot.

 6. Style of Retouching